Victor graduated from MA Industrial Design in 2013. He currently works as an Industrial Designer at Howl Design studio in Malmö, Sweden.

 This project looks at the two main discourses of interaction-design; screen-based and object-based, and positions itself in the gap between the two.
 It questions whether or not it is possible to combine the two and create products that take advantage of both the flexibility of screens and the tactility of tangible interfaces.

-The interaction-design paradigm of the moment is being centered around swiping our fingertips on glass, may it be phones, tablets, computers, in-car systems, or even refrigerators.
-If we are to believe companies like Google, Microsoft and Samsung, the coming paradigm of interaction-design is even less tangible with the interaction centered around voice commands and waving your hands in the air.
+The interaction-design paradigm of the moment is being centred around swiping our fingertips on glass, may it be phones, tablets, computers, in-car systems, or even refrigerators.
+If we are to believe companies like Google, Microsoft and Samsung, the coming paradigm of interaction-design is even less tangible with the interaction centred around voice commands and waving your hands in the air.

 By combining the physical with the intangible this project tries to tame the technology beast.
 Making technology, connectivity, functions, and actions more graspable and relatable without losing out of the function-rich screen-interfaces.
 Seamlessly integrating interactions with the digital world into mundane scenarios and making sure that technology becomes in tune with people and our environments, not the other way around.